chrthomsen/pygrametl/docs/examples/dimensions.rst

-:meth:`.BulkDimension.getbykey` also forces :class:`.BulkDimension` to bulk load by default but can use the cache if :attr:`.cachefullrows` is enabled at the cost of additional memory. :meth:`.BulkDimension.lookup` and :meth:`.BulkDimension.ensure` will always use the cache and does not invoke any database operations as :class:`.BulkDimension` never evicts rows from its cache.
+:meth:`.BulkDimension.getbykey` also forces :class:`.BulkDimension` to bulk load by default but can use the cache if :attr:`.cachefullrows` is enabled at the cost of additional memory. :meth:`.BulkDimension.lookup` and :meth:`.BulkDimension.ensure` will always use the cache and do not invoke any database operations as :class:`.BulkDimension` never evicts rows from its cache.
 If the dimension is too large to be cached in memory, the class :class:`.CachedBulkDimension` should be used instead as it supports bulk loading